albertovpd/automated_ML_regression/README.md

 The goal was to automate a ML model within a Cloud Function and infer data from a previous ETL.
 A Cloud Function has 4GB of RAM and 60 seconds of timeout, I felt it like a challenge.

-It was the first upgrade of my ETL.
-It has a lot of room for improvement, but it runs and delivers somehow coherent results, I am happy for that.
+This project has room for improvement, quite a lot.
+Myself from the future will work refactoring the code, performing a better feature selection and optimizing everything...
+Or not, in the end this is a leisure project and the goal is learning.
+I know now how to do it an also, how to do it way better.
+Goal accomplished.

+Finally, it delivers coherent results according to the nature of my entry data, I'm happy for that.

 </details>